landofcoder/module-elasticsearch-seller/README.md

 ## ElasticSuite Seller search for Landofcoder MarketPlace

-This module connecting between each other [ElasticSuite](https://github.com/Smile-SA/elasticsuite) search extension and [Landofcoder](https://landofcoder.com/magento/magento-2-extensions.html) [Magento 2 Blog extension](https://landofcoder.com/magento-2-blog-extension.html)
+This module connecting between each other [ElasticSuite](https://github.com/Smile-SA/elasticsuite) search extension and [Landofcoder](https://landofcoder.com/magento/magento-2-extensions.html) [Magento 2 Marketplace extension](https://landofcoder.com/magento-2-seller-extension.html)

-It allows to index Magento 2 Blog posts into the search engine and display them into the autocomplete results, and also on the search result page.
+It allows to index Magento 2 Marketplace sellers into the search engine and display them into the autocomplete results, and also on the search result page.

 ### Requirements